 - Songs maybe recorded outside Australia and may include backing musicians/vocalists from outside Australia.
-The competitions are about songwriting not the production or recording.
+The competition is about song writing not production or recording.

-- The judge’s decision is final and the TSA will not enter into any discussion regarding the results in any competition.
-In entering any TSA contest the entrant is deemed to have read and understood these conditions and agrees by entering the competition that the conditions of entry of the competition are acceptable.
+- The judge’s decision is final and the TSA will not enter into any discussion regarding the results of the competition.

 - The TSA cannot be held responsible for any perceived digression or non-compliance in any matter.

-- Offensive material, or songs containing language considered by the judges to be not in keeping with general acceptable language standards, i.e. containing swearing and foul language will not score well in the competition so don’t waste your entry fee.
+- Offensive material, or songs containing language not deemed to be acceptable by the judges i.e. swearing / foul language will not score well in the competition – so don’t waste your entry fee.